dchid/AWS-Notes/Governance/CloudTrail.md

 ## Features

 - CloudTrail integrates with EventBridge to intercept API calls
+    - This allows creation of alerts for things such as accidental deletion or changing security groups
 - *Digest Files* contain all log files from previous hour with corresponding SHA-256 hash
     - This can be used to check if logs are tampered with
 - *Organization Trails* are used to log all events for all accounts in an organization